AlbusNoir/AlbusNoir/README.md

 - Python
 - Spend more time automating things than it would take to do the actual thing
 - Web (mostly in Django)
+- I've started getting into JavaScript (Vanilla for now, no frameworks yet)
-- Dabble in other stuff like JS, C++, Go
+- Dabble in other languages too (so some of that may end up here)

 #
 ### Social Stuff: